 While not everyone in Jiu-Jitsu likes to wear an ear guard, it is always a smart idea to have one on.
 It only takes a few re-occurring ear injuries for cauliflower ears to form.
 And, despite some people wearing them as badges of honor, not everyone loves them.
 The ASICS Aggressor ear guard is a piece of grappling gear that’s perfect for Jiu-Jitsu folks in particular, due to the lightweight and adjustable design.

 This is something that’s only for a handful of people involved in grappling.
-While BJJ people do like to wear brightly colored Gis and rashgaurds depicting anything and everything form the animal kingdom, you’ll rarely catch them in wrestling style singlets.
+While BJJ people do like to wear brightly colored Gis and rashguards depicting anything and everything from the animal kingdom, you’ll rarely catch them in wrestling style singlets.
 Well, for those that are brave enough, or simply like to wrestle more than any other type of grappling, here’s a great option.

 When it comes to grappling gear, there’s no way we can do a guide and not mention athletic tape.
 GI, NO-Gi, wrestling, Sambo Judo, you name it, out of three athletes two will have athletic tape wrapped around a wrist or two.
 Well, the Meister athletic tape is top of the shelf, but at the same time, it won’t cost you a small fortune every month.